Delphine Farmer: Research and career

-In 2011, Farmer joined the Colorado State University.
+In 2011, Farmer joined Colorado State University, leading the aerosols-research group.
 Farmer studies outdoor and indoor atmospheric chemistry.
 She looks to understand the sources and sinks of trace gases in the atmosphere.
 She spent 2014 as a Resident Fellow in the Colorado State University School of Global Environmental Sustainability.

-Farmer studied the impact of wildfires on air quality.
-She used data from the Atmospheric Radiation Measurement Southern Great Plains observatory.
+Farmer studies the impact of wildfires on air quality, and has flown through wildfire smoke plumes to monitor scientific instruments.
+She also used ground-based data from the Atmospheric Radiation Measurement Southern Great Plains observatory.
 She made her measurements using an ultra-high-sensitivity aerosol spectrometer The spectrometer uses a laser to determine the size of aerosol particles.